markqiu/type_chat/README.md

 # type_chat

-a python version of TypeChat taking a shortcut.
+A python version of TypeChat taking a shortcut.
 It's in fact a typescript tool.
 Because you define you python lib interface by yourself and it will try to translate whatever you defined in typescript to python version.

 ## Installation